ndepoel/rustbsp/README.md

 * A more accurate sky implementation.
 I haven't completely figured out how Quake 3 implemented its sky, but it involves some funky vertex and texture coordinate manipulation to build a partial skybox on-the-fly, a technique which I don't think would translate well to GLSL shaders.
 Either way, I'm reasonably happy with the current skydome implementation, which looks convincing enough so long as you don't look straight up.
 * Collision detection.
 The BSP data structure contains bounding boxes for efficient tracing of ray collisions throughout the world.
 I've decided to not implement this yet as I've done it before and it's mostly just a lot of boring math programming.
 I might implement this at some point but it's low priority.
 * Volumetric fog rendering.
 Another key selling point from Quake 3 that I don't think would translate well to Vulkano and GLSL.
 I haven't really looked into this much; quite possibly I could think of a modern reinterpretation of this technique that would look accurate enough, but it's rather low priority.

-## A Few Words On Vulkano
-Someone looking at this project for the first time might wonder: why the choice for Vulkano as the graphics library?
-To be fair, I've asked myself this question several times over the course of its development, after running into several performance issues and functional limitations with Vulkano.
-But after all is said and done, I still stand by my original decision and think it was the right choice for this project.
-Let me explain.

-First of all, the primary goal of this project is and always has been to learn Rust and to touch upon as many Rustic idioms as possible.
-The goal was not to implement any groundbreaking new graphics techniques, though the option for experimentation always remained open.
-Hence I was not very interested in using any low-level graphics libraries that are merely simple FFI-wrappers around a C library with loads of unsafe code.
-I wanted something that uses idiomatic Rust with a primarily safe API.
-Also important was not to run into any complexity roadblocks that might inhibit my progress and demotivate me to keep going.
-My eye first fell upon Glium, which is a high abstraction Rustic wrapper for OpenGL; OpenGL being my first choice for graphics API as I was already familiar with that and it's conceptually similar to the previous BSP renderers that I've built.
-An alternative Vulkan renderer might have been an option further down the line.
-This would allow me to focus on solving just one specific problem, namely learning Rust and its intricacies.

-However upon diving into Glium, I discovered that it had already long been abandoned by its original author, citing the irrelevance of OpenGL and the overlap with other Vulkan-based frameworks.
-Additionally, Glium introduced enough new concepts on top of bare OpenGL that I would have to spend some time anyway learning how to use it properly.
-And if I'm going to spend time learning a framework, I'd rather spend it on one that isn't already regarded as obsolete by its original author.
-So based on their advice, I had a look at Vulkano instead and pledged to spend a bit of time going through its guides and learning the basics of the Vulkan API.
-Vulkano provides a similar high-level abstracted view of its underlying low-level API as Glium, with plenty of fascinating idiomatic Rust constructs to study and most importantly, a largely safe API.
-It would allow me to get on with the implementation of my Rust BSP Viewer without getting bogged down too much by the technical micro-details of pure Vulkan programming.
-It seemed to fit the bill quite well.

-Surely enough, Vulkano allowed me to get up and running very quickly and after a few days of playing around, I merged my Vulkano test project with my BSP code so far and managed to get something resembling a Quake level to render on the screen.

 ## References